smore-inc/tinys3/README.md

 requests = [pool.delete('key%s' % i, 'my_bucket') for i in range(100)]

 # The helper methods as_completed and all_completed helps us work
-# with multiple AsyncResponse objects.
+# with multiple Future objects.

 # This will block until all the requests are completed
-# The results are the responses themselves, without the AsyncResponse wrappers
+# The results are the responses themselves, without the Future wrappers
 pool.all_completed(requests)
 >>> [<Response [200]>, ... ]

 # The as_completed generator will yield on every completed request:
 for r in pool.as_completed(requests)
-    # r is the response object itself, without the AsyncResponse wrapper
+    # r is the response object itself, without the Future wrapper
     print r
 ```